landroide13/Do-It-App/README.md

 ## Do-It App

-React App powerded by Context and Hooks.
+React App powered by Context and Hooks.